-Class teachers (with support from AHTs) know the profile of their class and individual needs; learning activities are planned to match children's learning

-The environment is communication friendly, stimulating, yet calm, supportive and well resourced.
-Wall and interactive displays provide prompts and reminders to encourage children to learn and achieve independently.

-JOUNS - names

-FROPERS

-Falcoliner Road

-Skellig

-Mr. Goldon

-England

-London

-Children supported at SEND Plus will receive individual and /or group support within and/or outside the classroom dependent upon the individual needs of the child.

-- Children supported through an Education, Health and Care Plan, will have support available from an additional adult/s directed by the Class Teacher and Inclusion Team. - Classes are well resourced and for children with additional needs, specialised equipment can be arranged.

-All staff know and understand the needs of all pupils.
+- Class teachers (with support from AHTs) know the profile of their class and individual needs; learning activities are planned to match children's learning needs to help children know more, understand more and remember more. - The environment is communication friendly, stimulating, yet calm, supportive and well resourced.
+Wall and interactive displays provide prompts and reminders to encourage children to learn and achieve independently. - Children supported at SEND Plus will receive individual and /or group support within and/or outside the classroom dependent upon the individual needs of the child. - Children supported through an Education, Health and Care Plan, will have support available from an additional adult/s directed by the Class Teacher and Inclusion Team. - Classes are well resourced and for children with additional needs, specialised equipment can be arranged. - All staff know and understand the needs of all pupils.

-Additional provision will be made to ensure that children with SEND will get the most out of all educational visits.
-Children with SEND may sometimes benefit from extra out of school activities in addition to class visits.

-All staff will have access to training, advice and resources to enable them to contribute to developing fully inclusive practice.
+- Additional provision will be made to ensure that children with SEND will get the most out of all educational visits.
+Children with SEND may sometimes benefit from extra out of school activities in addition to class visits. - All staff will have access to training, advice and resources to enable them to contribute to developing fully inclusive practice.